Skip to content

 When was Democratic Federal Yugoslavia established?

-Democratic Federal Yugoslavia officially appeared on the 17th of February 1944.
-The provisional state emerged from the Second Session of the Anti-Fascist Council for the National Liberation of Yugoslavia held in Jajce on the 29th of November 1943.
+Democratic Federal Yugoslavia was established de facto on the 29th of November 1943 through the Second Session of the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) in Jajce.
+It was recognized by the Allied powers at the Tehran Conference.

-When did Democratic Federal Yugoslavia become a one-party republic?
+When did Democratic Federal Yugoslavia become the Federal People's Republic of Yugoslavia?

-The Federal People's Republic of Yugoslavia was proclaimed on the 29th of November 1945 after the deposition of King Peter II.
-This transformation solidified Communist Party control over all government functions and ended the brief democratic period.
+The Federal People's Republic of Yugoslavia was proclaimed on the 29th of November 1945, exactly two years after the founding AVNOJ session in Jajce.
+The change followed the deposition of King Peter II and ended the intentional ambiguity about whether the state would be a monarchy or a republic.